Modern Arab intellectual history, film, literature, and media

 Nathaniel Greenberg is Assistant Professor of Arabic at George Mason University and book review editor for the Journal of Arabic Literature.
 His work includes the ACLA award-winning The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967) (Lexington) and Islamists of the Maghreb: a Modern History of North African Political Islam (Routledge), with Jeffry R. Halverson.
 He is currently completing a third book drawn from his experience reporting on the opening days of the 2011 Arab uprising in Egypt for the The Seattle Times.

-Professor Greenberg is an alumnus of the City University of New York and the University of Washington, where where he focused his doctoral study on the aesthetics of democratization in twentieth-century Iraq, Egypt, and Argentina under the direction of Dr. Terri DeYoung.
+Professor Greenberg is an alumnus of the City University of New York and the University of Washington, where he focused his doctoral study on the aesthetics of democratization in twentieth-century Iraq, Egypt, and Argentina under the direction of Dr. Terri DeYoung.
 He completed a US State Department Critical Language Scholarship in Morocco in 2010.
-And from 2012 to 2013, held a postdoctoral fellowship with the Center for Strategic Communication at ASU, serving as a subject matter expert and linguist (French/Arabic) on a federally-funded project studying emergent public discourse in post-revolutionary North Africa.
+And from 2012 to 2013, held a postdoctoral fellowship with the Center for Strategic Communication at ASU, serving as a subject matter expert and linguist (French/Arabic) on a federally-funded project studying emergent public discourse and extremism in post-revolutionary North Africa.

 At Mason, Professor Greenberg teaches Modern Standard Arabic, film, literature, open-source media analysis, and translation.
 In 2015, he created the University's first Foreign Language Major concentration in Arabic.